alechenninger/roger/notes/bootstrapping.md

 sortable, so we can know which change was not already observed.

-I suppose if you work from a static backup that is not accepting writes, you can use the existing documents to replay "changes", and the existing oplog to know when to pick back up, by timestamp.
+I suppose if you work from a static backup that is not accepting writes, you can use the existing documents to replay "changes", and the existing oplog to know when to pick back up, by timestamp ( by examining the last oplog entry timestamp).
-The timestamp isn't as reliable as a resume token though, I imagine.

 Either way this throws out the order relationships between documents themselves.